ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 3. boost::thread_interrupted may be thrown at any stage, if TransferElement::interrupt has been called.

 * 4. ChimeraTK::runtime_error in principle are recoverable.
-A later call to the same function must be able to succeed (for instance if a network outage has been resolved).
+It is thrown, if the device (including the communication link) does not behave as expected.
+A later call to the same function (after the recovery has been triggered, cf. \ref transferElement_B_9_2_1 "B.9.2.1" resp. \ref transferElement_B_9_3_1 "B.9.3.1") must be able to succeed (for instance if a network outage has been resolved).
-   ChimeraTK::runtime_erro may only be thrown in
+   ChimeraTK::runtime_error may only be thrown in
   * 4.1 doXxxTransferYyy().
 It is the only exception that can occur in this function (except for boost::thread_interrupted)
   * 4.2 ChimeraTK::TransferElement::isReadable(), ChimeraTK::TransferElement::isWriteable() or ChimeraTK::TransferElement::isReadOnly() if there is no map file or such, and it needs to be determined from the running device.
+  * 4.3 doPreXxx(), if the information returned by the functions in 4.2 is not yet available and needs to be determined from the running device.

 * 5. boost::numeric::bad_numeric_cast may only be thrown in
   * 5.1 ChimeraTK::TransferElement::doPreWrite()